rogerallen/tweetran/README.md

 At this point, my suggestion is to read the code to understand how to use it.
 I'll add some instructions later.

+This project was first developed on Linux and relies on Linux & Python to fully build, but there is a Windows Visual Studio 2022 solution file in the `win_vs22` directory that allows you to build & run executables on Windows.

 ## Tweegeemee code

 Find images via [tweegeemee](https://twitter.com/tweegeemee) and https://tweegeemee.com